auth0/wordpress/readme.txt

 = "This account does not have an email associated..." =

-If you get this error, make sure you have checked the Email attribute in the Auth0 Dashboard under Connections -> Social (expand each provider).
-Some will provide it by default, others like Facebook or Windows Live not.
-Twitter for instance, won't provide an email.
-You might decide
+If you get this error, make sure you are requesting the Email attribute from each provider in the Auth0 Dashboard under Connections -> Social (expand each provider).
+Take into account that not all providers return Email addresses for users (e.g. Twitter).
+If this happens, you can always add an Email address to any logged in user through the Auth0 Dashbaord (pr API).
+See Users -> Edit.